National Interest Waiver Applicant (NIW) Guide

 Before we get started…

 Applicants for the National Interest Waiver (NIW) should know that they are applying for this waiver in the category of EB-2 Advanced Degree or Exceptional Ability.
-So they need to meet the EB-2 requirements first.
+So you need to meet the EB-2 requirements first.

 Processing Time